Rahut3/cse15l-lab-reports/Score3.md

 This example below utilizes `[ ]` meaning any character inside will be counted as indiviual characters rather than one word.

 ![img8](lab3ss8.png)

+Credits:

+First 2 examples I had gotten from asking Chat gpt.
+The third and fourth examples I had gotten from [here](https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/).
+I also asked Chat GPT in some explaintions of what certain syntax did.